terminail/autodroid/technical-solution.md

 2. Use mDNS discovery (if enabled)
 3. Select from previously connected servers

-## 6. App-Server Workflow Matching
+## 6. App-Server WorkScript Matching

 ### 4.1 Feature Overview
-The Android app can trigger the server to scan the test device's installed APKs and match them with available workflows.
+The Android app can trigger the server to scan the test device's installed APKs and match them with available workscripts.
 This enables:
-- Automatic discovery of compatible workflows for installed apps
+- Automatic discovery of compatible workscripts for installed apps
-- Easy selection of appropriate workflows for testing
+- Easy selection of appropriate workscripts for testing
-- Dynamic workflow assignment based on device capabilities
+- Dynamic workscript assignment based on device capabilities

 ### 4.2 Implementation Details